-The walls are reinforced and built of quarry stones, soldered with white mortar, with hidden wooden nets of longitudinal and transverse beams (santrachi), typical of the construction of mature feudalism.
+The walls are reinforced and built of broken stones, soldered with white mortar, with hidden wooden networks of longitudinal and transverse beams (santrachs), typical of the construction of mature feudalism.

-The space in the highest and naturally protected part of the city center was surrounded by walls, 142 meters long and 1.8 meters thick.
-They form the citadel itself.
-It has an irregular polygonal shape in accordance with the terrain.
+The space in the highest and naturally protected part of the urban core was surrounded by walls 142 meters long and 1.8 meters thick.
+They form the citadel itself, which has an irregular polygonal shape in keeping with the terrain.
 The walls were built in the same way from rubble stones, joined together with mortar.
 This self-fortified ensemble, probably the seat of a feudal lord, includes two of the largest water reservoirs.
-On one of them, which was built on the very top, 8 meters high, with a rectangular shape on the inside and octagonal on the outside, arched at the top, probably stood a polygonal tower - a dungeon for defensive purposes.
+On one of them, which was built on the very top, 8 meters high, with a rectangular shape on the inside and an octagonal shape on the outside, vaulted on top, there was probably a polygonal tower - a donjon with a defensive purpose.

-The inner fortress in its western part is connected with the western fortress wall of the fortified city core with a transverse wall.
-There were two quarter towers on its south side.
+The inner fortress in its western part is connected to the western fortress wall of the fortified city core with a transverse wall.
+On its south side there were two quartered towers.

-From that time are both churches and the other two reservoirs in the southern part of the fortress.
+Both churches and the other two reservoirs in the southern part of the fortress date from that time.

-The study of the fortress "Tsepina" became possible thanks to the numerous information given by Byzantine sources and concerning the history of Bulgaria.
+The study of the fortress "Tsepina" became possible thanks to the numerous information provided by Byzantine sources and concerning the history of Bulgaria.

 The walk is suitable for people of all ages.

-On the way up you will enjoy truly unique panoramas that open from this height.
-The views are phenomenal, as you will see from the photos I managed to take.
+On the way up you will enjoy truly unique panoramas that can be seen from this height.
+The views are phenomenal!

-In no more than ten minutes you will be on top of the hill.
-You will be greeted by ancient remains of majestic antiquity, as well as information boards that will tell the story of this interesting place.
+In no more than ten minutes you will already be at the top of the hill.
+You are greeted by ancient remains of the majestic olden days, as well as information boards that will tell the story of this interesting place.

-Archaeological excavations in the area have established that during the Early Iron Age there was a Thracian settlement here, which also existed during the Roman and Late Antiquity.
+Archaeological studies of the area have established that there was a Thracian settlement here during the early Iron Age, which also existed during the Roman and Late Antiquity eras.

-The hill has been inhabited since the end of the 5th millennium BC.
-Remains of a Thracian sanctuary of the Bessi tribe have also been found.
-After the Christianization of Thrace in the IV century, a large monastery complex appeared on the hill, from which traces can be found even today.
+After the Christianization of Thrace in the IV century, a large monastery complex arose on the hill, traces of which can still be found today.

 The apartments are mostly one-piece, some of them connected by corridors.
-They were built next to each other, without yards, but with transitions between them.
+They were built next to each other, without courtyards, but with transitions between them.

-In the IX century the formed fortress entered the borders of the then Bulgaria, but later in the XI it was conquered by Byzantium.
+In the 9th century, the formed fortress entered the borders of Bulgaria at that time, but later in the 11th century it was conquered by Byzantium.

-In 1205, after the majestic victory of Tsar Kaloyan in the battle of Edirne, the fortress became part of Bulgaria again.
+In 1205, after the magnificent victory of King Kaloyan in the Battle of Edirne, the fortress again became part of Bulgaria.

-The greatest flourishing of the fortress "Tsepina", as well as the entire region, was in the first half of the 13th century, when the place was inhabited by the despot Alexy Slav, who separated from the Bulgarian state in 1207-1208 into an independent feudal estate.
+The greatest flourishing of the fortress "Tsepina", as well as the entire region, was in the first half of the 13th century, when the place was inhabited by the despot Alexii Slav, who separated from the Bulgarian state in 1207-1208 in an independent feudal domain.

-Alexy Slav is the son of one of the sisters of the Assenevtsi brothers.
+Alexii Slav is the son of one of the sisters of the Asenevtsi brothers.

-After the death of Tsar Kaloyan in 1207, the throne was taken by his nephew Boril - son of his other sister and cousin of Slav.
+After the death of King Kaloyan in 1207, the throne was taken by his nephew Boril - the son of his other sister and Slav's cousin.

-Alexy Slav does not recognize Boril as ruler.
+Alexius Slav does not recognize Boril as a ruler.

-Despot Slav's estates covered a large part of the Rhodopes and the Pirin region.
-They were reunited with Bulgaria after the battle of Klokotnitsa in 1230.
+The dominions of the despot Slav covered a large part of the Rhodopes and the Pirin area.
+They were rejoined to Bulgaria after the battle of Klokotnitsa in 1230.

-With diplomacy and tenacity, Despot Slav managed to preserve his possessions for more than twenty years, despite the difficult situation in the Balkans at the time.
+With diplomacy and firmness, despot Slav managed to keep his dominions for more than twenty years, despite the complex situation in the Balkans at that time.

 He is also known to have been a great builder.

-In the Middle Ages the Rhodopes were called Slaveevi forests.
-It is supposed to come from the name of Despot Slav, whence later derives the name of the town of Dospat.
+In the Middle Ages, the Rhodopes were called the Slavey Forests.
+It is assumed that it comes from the name of the despot Slav, from where the name of the city Dospat later derives.

 In 1208, Alexius Slav brought his young thirteen-year-old wife Margaret-Isabel, illegitimate daughter of the Latin emperor Henry (Henry) of Flanders, to the fortress "Tsepina".

-When the young aristocrat arrives at her husband's harsh stone fortress on the Rhodope Mountains, she is met on the doorstep by her mother-in-law Tamara, mother of Alexius, greets her at the threshold.
+When the young aristocrat arrives at her husband's austere stone home-fortress on top of the Rhodope Mountains, her mother-in-law Tamara, mother of Alexius, greets her at the threshold.

-The girl looked at the inaccessible stone walls and said in French: "My God, this will probably be my grave!"
+The girl looked at the impenetrable stone walls and spoke in French:

-Tamara, who doesn't understand a word, decides it's a blessing and replies, "Amen, God may it happen!"
+Tamara, who does not understand a word, decides that this is a blessing and replies:

-Unhappy and far from home, the young girl spent hours contemplating the surrounding hills, legend has it.
+Unhappy and far from home, the young maiden spent hours contemplating the surrounding hills, legend has it.

 Unfortunately, she died a year later.

-At her request, she is buried on the neighboring peak, so that at the dawn of the new day, the sun shines first on her grave.
+At her request, she was buried on the neighboring peak, so that when the new day dawned, the sun would be the first to shine on her grave.

-Later, Despot Slav remarried - this time to the niece of the ruler of Epirus - Theodore Comnenus.
+Later, the despot Slav married again - this time to the niece of the ruler of Epirus - Theodore Comnenus.

-In the period 1246 - 1254 the fortress was owned by the Nicaean emperor John Duka Vatatsi, but Michael II Assen managed to regain it.
+In the period 1246 - 1254, the fortress was the property of the Nicaean emperor John Duka Vatsi, but Michael II Assen managed to regain it.

-During the reign of Ivan Assen II the fortress became part of the Bulgarian state again.
+During the time of Ivan Asen II, the fortress once again became part of the Bulgarian state.
 Its last ruler was Ivan Alexander.
-In 1256, on the occasion of the conclusion of the Regina Peace Treaty, Theodore II Lascaris wrote: "The magnificent, famous and famous fortress of Tsepina was ceded to my kingdom."
+In 1256, on the occasion of the conclusion of the Regina Peace Treaty, Theodore II Laskaris wrote:

-In the second half of the 13th and 14th centuries the fortress was the subject of fierce disputes between Bulgaria and Byzantium due to its unique location.
+In the second half of the 13th and in the 14th century, the fortress was the subject of fierce disputes between Bulgaria and Byzantium due to its unique location.

-Legend has it that Tsepina was conquered by the Turks in the 14th century with treachery.
+A legend tells how "Cepina" was captured by the Turks in the 14th century with treachery.

 When the Ottomans conquered the Rhodopes, the fortress was destroyed.

-Legends tell the tragic fate of the Rhodopes during the conquest of this area - the guard of the Rhodopes surrendered after a 9-month siege, after the fall of the fortress "Rakovitsa" near the village of Golyamo Belovo.
+Legends tell of the tragic fate of the Rhodopes during the conquest of this region - the guard of the Rhodopes surrendered after a 9-month siege, after the fall of the "Rakovitsa" fortress near the village of Golyamo Belovo.

-Although the fortress was destroyed, the area was not depopulated during the Ottoman rule.
-The settlement at its foot still exists.
-The two fortress churches were rebuilt, there were probably monks in them.
+Although the fortress was destroyed, during the Ottoman slavery the area was not depopulated.
+The settlement at its foot continues to exist.
+The two fortress churches have been renewed, they probably housed monks.

-However, the mass conversion to Islam in 1666 in the Rhodope region ended life here.
+The mass Mohammedanization in 1666 in the Rhodope region, however, put an end to life here.

 218 churches and 33 monasteries from Kostenets to Stanimaka were destroyed.